Greeny19941/Cyber-Learning-Portfolio/README.md

 [<iframe src="https://tryhackme.com/api/v2/badges/public-profile?userPublicId=7048198" style='border:none;'></iframe>]

-This repository documents my cybersecurity learning journey through TryHackMe (Sec0 and Sec1 paths).
+This repository documents my cybersecurity learning journey through TryHackMe.
 It is a study journal and portfolio of conceptual notes, commands used (no solutions), and diagrams.

 ## Purpose